magentodevtool/magentodevtool/README.md

 * Packages: net-tools, nginx, php-fpm, php, composer
 * Sudo without password, if by some security requirements you can't do it, you need to setup the Devtool in Docker

-To the setup the Devtool you need to execute following command in project folder:
+To setup the Devtool you need to execute following command in project folder:
 ```bash
 sudo php install/nginx.php
 ```